Morningstar2007/Morningstar-/README.md

 # Morningstar-
-The world won't give you want but what you need
+The world won't give what you want but what you need